Diffractive Optical Elements

 NIL Technology offers you diffractive optical elements that are customized to your specific needs.
 We have made diffractive optics for many years and have extensive experience in complex and high precision DOEs.

-Through high accuracy in the manufacturing we are able to reach high performance optics.
+We can offer rapid turnaround times for our customers, having design, testing and manufacturing facilities within NILT.
+Through high accuracy in the manufacturing, we are able to reach high performance optics.
 Some of the benefits of our DOEs include:

 - High definition/pattern fidelity